Online gambling billionaire Calvin Ayre is back! And he’s all in on bitcoin cash

 Lunch is over.
 Ayre is on his feet.
 The expensive Burgundy he ordered has hardly been touched.

 "We gonna take this?" he asks Candy.
 "We can drink it later."
-And with that, he's off and out into Mayfair, bottle
+And with that, he's off and out into Mayfair, bottle in hand.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.